 Stands for the photo op by Lawrence Audio

 Chanel N°5.
 Even people not hip to perfume have heard of this iconic fragrance.
 Now aimed at our ears not nose are two Parisian double digits, N°56 and N°68.
-Even people hip to fine audio won't have heard of them.
+Even fine audio hipsters won't have heard of them yet.
 They're brand new, their brand Avantages Audio just a year old.
-Of course regular readers will have already seen our reviews on their omnipolar César loudspeaker and add-on omni super tweeters to be perfectly hip on the subject.
+Of course regular readers have already seen our reviews on the omnipolar César loudspeaker and add-on omni super tweeters to be perfectly hip on the subject.

-Having been to Franck's atelier to hear his personal system whilst numerous of his acoustic resonators have graced our various listening rooms over the years and his Tango R speakers our first Swiss home, I expected far more immodest performance than the N°68's simple box appearance would let on.
-So I was very happy to accept this review assignment for what on the face of it did look like just another perfectly ordinary 2-way stand-mount.
-But with Franck's sterling track record for thinking outside the box, that was destined to be pure deception.
+Having been to Franck's atelier to hear his personal system whilst numerous of his acoustic resonators have graced our various listening rooms over the years and his Tango R speakers our first Swiss home, I expected far more immodest performance than simple box appearance would let on.
+So I was happy to accept this review assignment for what on the face of it did look like just more perfectly ordinary 2-way stand-mounts.
+But with Franck's sterling track record for thinking outside the box, that was destined to be deceptive.

 Of late, passive radiators appear on a renaissance mission.
-From Amphion to Buchardt to Fram, from Golden Ear to iFi, Kaiser Acoustics to Tidal (the latter's Akira runs five per channel!), one sees more of them than before.
-By replacing the air mass of a port tube as defined by its diameter and length with the moving mass of a motor-less driver, they serve the same purpose of bass augmentation.
+From Amphion to Buchardt to Fram, from Golden Ear to iFi, Kaiser Acoustics to Tidal (the latter's Akira runs five per channel!), one spots ever more of them.
+By replacing the air mass of a port tube defined by its diameter and length with the moving mass of a motor-less driver, they serve the same purpose.
+Bass augmentation.
 They simply do so with less group delay—the ringing of ports which are resonant by nature, hence their other name Helmholtz resonators—and no possibility of port chuff.
-They tend to suffer less room interaction than particularly rear ports but are obviously costlier to implement than a hole and plastic tube.
+They tend to suffer less room interaction but are costlier to implement than a hole and plastic tube.
 For the N°68's bass range, its two cone drivers add up to 634.6cm² of surface area.

-That's what a 28cm or 11" single woofer would present.
-Such a one simply wouldn't fit into a 24cm wide cabinet nor would its transition to this tweeter be ideal.
+That's what a 28cm/11" single woofer would present without fitting into a 24cm wide cabinet.
+Nor would its transition to this tweeter be ideal.
 But it explains how the N°68 could claim a -3dB point of 30 cycles.

 The obvious price to pay is low-ish 86dB sensitivity.
 It follows that old 2-of-3 rule.
 If the variables are small box size, low bass and high efficiency, you can have any two but not all three.

 How did this project come about?
-"I'm working with Alban Sautour who recorded Joël Grare's Des pas sous la neige album and my demonstration sampler so I designed these also with monitoring and mixing in mind.
-It's why I used the steeper filter.
-For hifi listening, a 12dB/oct.
+"I'm working with Alban Sautour who recorded Joël Grare's Des pas sous la neige album and my demo sampler.
+So I designed these with monitoring and mixing in mind.
+It's why I used a steeper filter.
+For home listening, a 12dB/oct.
 2nd-order slope is sufficient.
 A mixing monitor needs -24dB."
-Franck is no stranger to recording studios and often called to assist with improving their acoustics as well as those of performance venues including symphony halls.
+Franck is no stranger to recording studios.
+He's often called to assist with improving their acoustics as well as those of performance venues including symphony halls.
 He plays guitars in clubs, his wife sings and they often have friends over to jam around the piano in Franck's atelier.
-He even had his own range of electronics based on personally tuned circuits by Milan Karan of Karan Acoustics.
-For those who don't know, his career prior to hifi was at the Paris diamond exchange where he was responsible for bringing diamond jewelry to the Carrefour Group of stores.
-Franck Tchang is quite the renaissance man who even designed his own guitar.
+He even has his own range of electronics based on personally tuned circuits built by Milan Karan of Karan Acoustics.
+For those who don't know, his career prior to hifi was at the Parisian diamond exchange.
+There he was responsible for bringing diamond jewelry into the Carrefour Group of stores.
+Franck Tchang is quite the renaissance man.
+He even designed his own guitar.
 It's why he also designs his own drivers and cables.

-When asked about the most impressive feature of his new monitors, "apart from the choice of our drivers built in-house, it's the weight and extension these compact boxes achieve from small cubic volumes.
+When asked about the most impressive feature for his new compacts, "apart from the choice of our drivers which are built in-house, it's the weight and extension these monitors achieve from small cubic volumes.
 Even many floorstanders don't manage that."